HaCa4/three-basic-group/readme.md

 ## Three.js

-Simple usage of three js with a bunch of objects.\
+Simple usage of three js with a bunch of objects including geometries, cameras, materials(Phong, Sphere), light, text and controls.
-Also contains an example code for gui, at the buttom script file.